PyFR/PyFR/doc/src/performance_tuning.rst

         pyfr partition add -e quad:3 -e tri:2 ...

 If precise profiling data is not available regarding the performance of each element type in a given configuration a helpful rule of thumb is to under-weight the dominant element type in the domain.
-For example, if a domain is 90% tetrahedra and 10% prisms then, absent any additional information about the relative performance of tetrahedra and prisms, a safe choice is to assume the prisms are appreciably *more* expensive than the tetrahedra.
+For example, if a domain is 90% tetrahedra and 10% prisms then, absent any additional information about the relative performance of tetrahedra and prisms, a safe choice is to assume the prisms are considerably *more* expensive than the tetrahedra.

 Detecting load imbalances
 -------------------------